 But one sympathizes with the audience 1972; that quadruple pile-on of prior films wafts and flows like butter, but Duck, You Sucker! has to churn for a while, and without stable direction.
 Just look at the characters.
 The names, Juan and John, may excrete harmonious energy, but nothing else does.
 In The Good, the Bad and the Ugly, Lee Van Cleef and Clint Eastwood were barreling toward each other, but they were hardly yin and yang, or even necessarily morally opposed.
 Their personalities even folded into one another, both clipped and reticent, secreting sangfroid in every step.
 Henry Fonda and Charles Bronson were right up there in Once Upon a Time: at each other’s throats, but kindred physical presences nonetheless.
 Leone even visualized the overlap, furnishing harmony in the characters through climaxes that melted their gazes and gun-hands together into one irrevocable tapestry.
 At that point, “who” each gaze or gun belonged to was almost an irrelevant narrative happenstance to Leone’s more symphonically inclined cinema where “characters” were pegs or pawns in a pure cinema play of physicality, light, and motion.
 Close-ups and medium-shots became spatial and geometric channels in a motion painting rather than ancillary tools for narrative in a film, with Leone’s editing subscribing to orgiastic thinking rather than continuity.

 In comparison, Rod Steiger’s and James Coburn’s characters Duck aren’t a Janus Head, two opposed but nearly identical faces, but embodiments of the comedy and drama masks, even though neither knows which is which.
-Steiger and Coburn are fire and ice, the former overtly bamboozled and lurid as Mexican bandit Juan and the latter, as ex-IRA revolutionary John looking to sell his talents as a dynamiter for the Mexican revolutionaries, is as sly as a fox and as wittily pitiless as a gun wrapped in Graucho Marx.
-Steiger’s character imbues every silence with bodily emotion and aural frustration (and Method-y antics) while Coburn’s calculations reverberate almost inaudible hushes throughout the film’s boisterous balletics of blood.
+Steiger and Coburn are fire and ice, the former overtly bamboozled and overbearing as Mexican bandit Juan and the latter, as ex-IRA revolutionary John looking to sell his talents as a dynamiter for the Mexican revolutionaries, is as sly as a fox and as wittily pitiless as a gun wrapped in Graucho Marx.
+Steiger’s character imbues every silence with bodily emotion and aural frustration (and Method-y frustrations) while Coburn’s calculations reverberate almost inaudible hushes throughout the film’s boisterous balletics of blood.
 Stumpy and gangly, they’re two miscreants cast adrift like this Western hell’s Abbott and Costello.

 Which speaks to Leone’s consciousness about the world emerging out of his indecorous battiness, a consciousness always secretively but inviolably furnished in his visuals that were always at once dreamy and recklessly cosmic but also inextricably tactile and earthen, as if hewn from the world beneath him.
 The overcast enchantment and dazzling desert shimmer of his films camouflage the dirt and the soot underneath; the enormity of the visuals overlay pointedly mangled reflections of loss and sorrow, people doggedly pursuing ideas and calcified visions to their bitter ends, without even questioning how or why they got there or what to do afterwards.
 Revenge was always the subject there, but in Duck, an even more disenchanted film, the futility of the world itself is etched into the tarnished beauty of the film’s mise-en-scene, which is less self-consciously eloquent, enchanted, and beautifully cathartic than in most Leone films.